 - What is the size of your migration budget?

 As you can see, there are a lot of details to consider when migrating If you’re unsure how to go about migrating to Office 365 or which migration type is best for your business, it’s best to work with an experienced professional.
-For over 20 years, IS&T has been helping businesses with all of their IT needs, including Office 365 migrations.
-Whether your business is small or large, our team of Office 365 experts have the knowledge and experience to make the transition as seamless as possible.
+Whether your business is small or large, having an expert in Office 365 can leverage their knowledge and experience to make the transition as seamless as possible.